cloudmesh/classes/docs/source/gitlab.rst

    deducted.

 .. important:: Please use only lowercase characters in the directory
-	       names and no special charaters such as @ ; /
+	       names and no special characters such as @ ; /

 Getting an account
 ----------------------------------------------------------------------

 Please go to gitlab and create an account.
-Use a nice accountname that only includes characters in [a-zA-Z0-9].
+Use a nice account name that only includes characters in [a-zA-Z0-9].

 * http://gitlab.com